NithinJakrebet/cse478ec/README.md

 ## Step 5: Staged Transitions and Clearing States

 - When attributes or datasets change:
-  - Animate the stacked chart (e.g., smoothly transition from old stack segments to new).
+  - Animate the stacked chart.
   - Animate beeswarm points to new positions if Distribution Attribute changes.
   - Clear or update the grouped bar chart accordingly.
 - When the brush on the stacked chart changes the time range, smoothly update the beeswarm points (add/remove points, or move them).
-- When the lasso selection changes (including clearing it), animate the grouped bar chart to show/hide bars.
+- When the lasso selection changes, animate the grouped bar chart to show/hide bars.

 ## Grading and Submission

-- Your solution should be clear, functional, and well-structured.
-- Include comments explaining key parts of your code and logic.
-- We will test using the provided `ufc-master.csv` and hidden test datasets.
+- We will test using the provided `ufc.csv` and hidden test datasets.
-- Submit `index.html`, `styles.css`, `script.js`, and `ufc-master.csv`.
+- Submit `index.html`, `styles.css`, `script.js`, and `ufc.csv`.
 Include instructions for any special server needs.

 Points (Approximate):
 - Control panel & dataset loading: 2 points